ttran9/smartcar-api-test/README.md

         - Some Notes below:
             - Due to the permissions that I am requiring for testing purposes a user would not be able to view all the relevant information for many of the test vehicles.
-                - Some working car brands are: Buick, Cadillac, Cheverolet, Dodge, and Ford.
+                - Some working car brands are: Buick, Cadillac, Chevrolet, Dodge, and Ford.

+# TODO:
+- Setup MySQL database to hold logged in users which will have an access token tied to their login.